paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ![fit](https://www.dropbox.com/s/d1ama4a83avuq63/my-bitcoin-address.png?dl=1)

 ^
-Well, you need a Bitcoin address, which looks something like this.<br />
+Well, you need a Bitcoin address, which is a Base58-encoded string of characters, that you can see below the QR code.<br />
-Don't worry about the QR code (unless you want to point your phone wallet software camera at it to send me some Lambocoin), but notice the string of characters below it.<br />
-That is a Bitcoin address, which represents a possible destination for a Bitcoin payment.<br />
+It represents a possible destination for a Bitcoin payment, and is a type of public key, so that's why I can freely share mine with you<br />
-It is a type of public key, so that's why I can freely share mine with you, and I can use my secret private key to prove or verify that I have the authority to spend any funds that are sent to this Bitcoin address.
+I can use my secret private key to prove or verify that I have the authority to spend any funds that are sent to this Bitcoin address.

 ---